We introduce and define the most basic concepts of Prolog.

 toplevel.
 A query is an arbitrary Prolog goal.
 In a

-query, logical variables are existentially quantified.
-We
+query, variables are existentially quantified.
+We can thus

-can thus read a query as: "Are there any cases for which the given
+read a query as: "Are there any cases for which the given

-If the goal succeeds, then the toplevel reports an answer.
+In response to a query, the toplevel reports an answer.